Uniform and Equipment Essentials for New Umpires

 Chest Protector

 Finding the right umpire chest protector is determined by body frame size and the level of baseball or softball you are officiating.
 I recommend a hard plastic outer shell for any level higher than about 12 year olds.
-The Champion Body Armor Umpire Chest Protector and the Champro Pro-Plus Plate Armor Umpire Chest Protector are both cost efficient, but still offer adequate protection.
-They both come in three sizes so finding the proper fit is much easier than a one-size-fits-most chest protector.
+The Champion Body Armor Umpire Chest Protector is cost efficient and offers adequate protection.
+It comes in three sizes so finding the proper fit is much easier than a one-size-fits-most chest protector.
 The Champro Pro-Plus Umpire Chest Protector does not have a hard outer shell, but has a hard plated shoulder and collarbone pads which provides sufficient protection for lower level baseball or softball.
 You can choose to add more padding with Champro removable stomach protection pad and removable bicep protection.

 Shin Guards